Folio Corporation: Folio licensed to NextPage

-In an agreement that took effect on July 1, 1999, Open Market ceased to sell Folio's products and instead licensed them to a new company known as NextPage; NextPage was led by Brad Pelo, a co-founder of the original Folio Corporation.
-From 1993 to 1995, Pelo was head of business development for LEXIS/NEXIS, and from 1995 to 1999, he was president of publisher Bookcraft, Inc. Pelo left Bookcraft in 1999 when the company was purchased by Deseret Management Corporation, parent company of its competitor Deseret Book.
-Pelo formed NextPage along with three other private investors, including Alan Ashton, one of the founders of WordPerfect.
+In July 1999, Open Market ceased to sell Folio's products and instead licensed them to a new company known as NextPage; NextPage was led by Pelo, who had just ceased being the president of publisher Bookcraft, Inc. Pelo formed NextPage along with three other private investors, including Alan Ashton, one of the founders of WordPerfect.

-NextPage and Open Market completed an agreement giving NextPage exclusive rights to the future development, marketing, sales and support of Open Market's Folio product line.
+The agreement gave NextPage exclusive rights to the future development, marketing, sales and support of Open Market's Folio product line.
 All of Open Market's Folio-related contracts, partnerships and licenses were transferred to NextPage.
 In addition, nearly all of Open Market's 90 Folio employees were retained to work in the new company that was to be headquartered in Provo, Utah.

-Under the terms of the deal, NextPage, which was known as ABSB L.C. in the initial June 9, 1999, marketing agreement, would resell the Folio products exclusively for a three-year period.
-NextPage would also have non-exclusive rights to resell Open Market's non-Folio commerce products.
-Open Market was to receive guaranteed royalties of $14 million for the Folio products, and another $14 million in license fees for its commerce tools.
-The sale of Folio would allow Open Market to focus on its Internet commerce products, which were to combine order processing and secure payment collection.
+NextPage would also have non-exclusive rights to resell Open Market's non-Folio commerce products, returning royalties to.
+Open Market.
 NextPage registered itself with the State of Utah as a private company on June 8, 1999.
 At the same time, NextPage registered the Folio.com name.
+Wall Street investors responded to the announcement by Open Market's stock closing up 5 percent.